mjs2430/design/content/saratoga/digest.md

 ---
-title: "digest"
+title: digest
-description: "Headline stacks for section content."
+description: Headline stacks for section content.
-level: "organism"
+level: organism

 ---
 The digest is simple stack of modules using the block layout.

 #### Example